 The extension has excellent rail services to Tring, Wendover and Princes Risborough.
 Chinnor is linked to High Wycombe by an hourly bus.

 There is practically no accomodation in the Breckland part of the walk.
 The area to the south of Newmarket has plenty as a result of the need to cater for racegoers (obvious warning – avoid Newmarket on race days).
 Linton and Great Chesterford have good pubs with rooms.
 There will be B&Bs and hotels in Royston, Baldock and Dunstable but not all of guaranteed quality.
 Dave and Rachel stayed overnight between our two final days, but found B&Bs hard to come by in the area, settling on the Chequers in Streatley, right on the path in a nice setting next to the church; they were happy to recommend it.

-On the extension, Aldbury will have picture-book B&Bs, and Wendover and Princes Risborough will have a variety of accommodation, some of it no doubt pricey.
+On the extension, Aldbury has picture-book B&Bs, and Wendover and Princes Risborough have a variety of accommodation, some of it no doubt pricey.
 Pride of (remote, for the south-east) place must though go to the Rising Sun at Little Hampden, which has letting rooms and no through traffic.